Smoothing and adaptation of shifted P\'olya Tree ensembles: Aggregation of a Pólya Tree

-A particular toy distribution $\mathcal{P}_{\text{toy}}$ on partitions presented in \cite{2014arXiv1407.3939A} is sketched on Figure~\ref{shift_fig}.
+A particular toy distribution $\mathcal{P}_{\text{toy}}$ on partitions presented in \cite{2014arXiv1407.3939A} is sketched in Figure~\ref{shift_fig}.
 Given $k\in\N^*$, the partition $\mathbb{U}$ is defined starting with a regular partition of step $k^{-1}$ whose breakpoints are shifted to the right by $U/k$, with $U\sim\mathcal{U}[0;1]$.
-A tree estimator is then a histogram defined on the partition $P\sim \mathcal{P}_{\text{toy}}$ while a $q$-forest averages the $q$ tree estimators corresponding to the i.i.d. partitions $P_i\sim \mathcal{P}_{\text{toy}}$, $i=1,\dots,q$.
-In the context of nonparametric regression with a modified $L^2$-loss that only takes into account points far enough from the boundary of $[0;1]$, \cite{2014arXiv1407.3939A} shows that forests with a sufficient amount of trees and a well-chosen $k$ attains optimal convergence rates in the estimation of twice differentiable functions, when the regularity parameter $\alpha\in(0;2]$ is {\em known}.
-An intuition for this result is that, in the limit $q\to\infty$, the forests actually mimic the behaviour of a triangular kernel estimator (see Proposition 4 from \cite{2014arXiv1407.3939A}).
+A tree estimator averages the data on the partition $P\sim \mathcal{P}_{\text{toy}}$ while a $q$-forest, $q\geq1$, is itself the average of $q$ tree estimators corresponding to the i.i.d. partitions $P_i\sim \mathcal{P}_{\text{toy}}$, $i=1,\dots,q$.
+In the context of nonparametric regression with a modified $L^2$-loss that only takes into account points far enough from the frontier of $[0;1]$, \cite{2014arXiv1407.3939A} shows that forests with a sufficient amount of trees and a well-chosen $k$ attain optimal convergence rates in the estimation of twice differentiable functions.
+An intuition for this result is that, in the limit $q\to\infty$, the forests actually mimic a triangular kernel estimator (see Proposition 4 from \cite{2014arXiv1407.3939A}).
 On the other hand, even with an optimal $k$, single-tree estimators cannot do better than usual histogram estimators and are optimal only when the function $f_0$ has at best Lipschitz regularity.
-While the approximation error of a tree is controlled by the $L^2$-projection of $f_0$ on a linear space of piecewise-constant maps, the one of forests is controlled by the average of such projections on different spaces (the bins varying between spaces).
-It then appears that aggregating trees allows to borrow strength from smoother object that enjoy nice approximation properties, hence bringing about some smoothing of the estimator.
+While the approximation error of a tree is controlled by the $L^2$-projection of $f_0$ on a linear space of piecewise-constant maps, forests' one is controlled by the average of such projections on different spaces (the cells varying between spaces).
+It then appears that aggregation allows forests to borrow strength from a smoother object that enjoys nice approximation properties, bringing about the estimator's smoothing.

-However, aggregating once still only allows to attain minimax convergence rates corresponding to twice differentiable regularity at most.
-It is not clear whether the idea can be pushed further to adapt to arbitrary regularities, especially when introduced in the definition of Bayesian estimators.
+However, aggregating once still only allows the obtention of minimax convergence rates corresponding to twice differentiable regularity at most.
+It is unclear how the idea could be pushed further to adapt to arbitrary regularities in this context.
+Below, we see that it is possible to do so with Bayesian estimators.